keremdiren1/markdownlar/aqui/interpreter(unfinished).md

       params[key] = this.evaluateExpression(expr);
     }
     return this.env.createShape(node.shapeType, node.name, params);
-  } // This part creates a method that changes the params of a Shape with the ones returned by evaluateExpression (further explained below).
+  } // This part creates a method that changes the parameters of a Shape with the evaluated ones (returned by evaluateExpression).

   shapeToPath(shape) {
     // Convert any shape to a path using ShapePoints